pingevt/d8-missing-parts/presentation/presentation.md

 - Let’s try to do it closer to the “Drupal” way
 - “In Drupal there are 10 ways to do something and 5 of them are correct”

-  - By doing it the “Drupal way”, makes it easier to debug
+  - By doing it the “Drupal Way”, makes it easier to debug
   - Mental checklist of what to look at when debugging

 ^ I believe Drupal 8 has gottten better, but still...